Texas Hippie Coalition: History

 During that same year, the ensemble also performed at Rocklahoma and Rock on the Range in May in addition to Mayhem Festival in the summer of 2014.

 On February 23, 2016, the ensemble announced that their fifth studio album, Dark Side of Black, would be released on April 22, 2016.
 In April and May 2016, the band is scheduled to tour in support of this work, which includes performances at Rock on the Range, Rocklahoma and River City Rockfest.

 In June 2016, the band announced the addition of guitarist Nevada Romo.

 In August 2017, Ritch announced that the ensemble plans to release their sixth studio album in 2018.
 On January 12, 2018, Exall announced that he and the band had parted ways, leaving Ritch as the sole original band member.
 In early 2018, Larado Romo, brother of guitarist Nevada Romo, joined the ensemble on bass guitar.

 During the first week of 2019, percussionist Timmy Braun and the band parted ways.
 Braun was replaced by Devon Carothers.

 On March 29, 2019, "Moonshine", the first single from High in the Saddle, the sixth studio album from the group, was released.
 At that time, the ensemble announced that the work would be released on May 31, 2019, the first from the band released through Entertainment One.

 In 2020, Scott Lytle, former percussionist for the band from 2007 to 2008, died.

 On January 10, 2021, the band mutually parted ways with drummer Devon Carothers.
 On January 12, Locust Grove and DEITY drummer Joey Mandigo was announced as the band's new drummer.

+On March 3, 2023, the band released the single "Hell Hounds" from their seventh studio album The Name Lives On which was released on April 21, 2023.

+On August 13, 2024, the band released a single entitled "Gunsmoke", which is the title track from their album released on October 4, 2024.

+On September 22, 2025, the band released a single "Just Like Johnny Cash".